Cuba gets first prime minister in over 40 years - The Observers - France 24

 The new premier "has led the tourism industry in a commendable fashion, which constitutes one of the main lines of development of the national economy," he added.

+That is precisely why Marrero "who has all this wide-ranging experience in tourism and working with investors," is the pick, according to Lopez-Levy.

+"It underscores the priority that this area holds in the country's development strategy," he said.

-The position of prime minister was last held by revolutionary hero Fidel Castro in 1976.
+The position of prime minister was last held by Fidel Castro in 1976.

 But the post was abolished when Castro transitioned to the presidency, taking over from Osvaldo Dorticos after the country's constitution was restructured.